Sand Impaction in Dogs - How Does it Happen?

 Can I prevent sand impaction?

-The first obvious way for preventing sand impaction in dogs is to keep a close eye on your dog.
+The first obvious way to prevent sand impaction in dogs is to keep a close eye on your dog.
 Make sure your dog doesn’t eat sand on the beach.
 If that happens, you have to stop them.
 It would be pretty good if your dog knew the “No!” or “Leave it!” command.
 That way, you can allow your dog to run freely and only yell commands when they start doing something they shouldn’t.

 The second thing you can do is take toys that will repel sand.
 Instead of a tennis ball, take a smooth plastic ball.
 Instead of a plush toy, take a plastic frisbee.
 These types of toys will not pick up as much sand as the other ones, and your dog should be able to pick it up without eating too much sand.